Share the page

 Objectives

-PEEB Med contributes to a sustainable transformation of the building sector via two levers:
+PEEB Med contributes to the sustainable transformation of the building sector through two key levers:

-This program is co-financed by the European Union and supports local stakeholders in raising awareness and developing sustainable expertise at the national and regional levels.
-It helps prepare concrete investments and share experiences between Mediterranean countries.
+Co-financed by the European Union, this programme supports local stakeholders in raising awareness and developing sustainable expertise at both national and regional levels.
+It also helps prepare concrete investments and facilitates experience-sharing among Mediterranean countries.

 Partner countries

-Algeria, Egypt, Jordan, Lebanon, Morocco, Palestinian Territories, Tunisia
+Algeria, Egypt, Jordan, Lebanon, Morocco, Palestinian Territories, and Tunisia.

 Further reading : Building for Health - PEEB Med’s support to healthcare infrastructure